Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

        ...
      end

-- ``accept`` : Accept the ZILs of the message that invoked the transition.
+- ``accept`` : Accept the QAs of the message that invoked the transition.
 The amount is automatically added to the ``_balance`` field of the contract.
-If a message contains ZILs, but the invoked transition does not accept the money, the money is transferred back to the sender of the message.
+If a message contains QAs, but the invoked transition does not accept the money, the money is transferred back to the sender of the message.